 A Powerful Estate Planning Tool

-A Revocable Living Trust lets you control how your assets are managed during your lifetime and distributed after death—without probate.
+A Revocable Living Trust lets you control how your assets are managed during your lifetime and distributed after your death—without probate.

 You typically serve as the trustee while you're able, and name someone to take over if you become incapacitated or pass away.
 A Trust must also have at least one beneficiary—and during your lifetime, you are the sole beneficiary.